sailthru/stolos/README.md

   - very simple to use (create an issue if it isn't!)
   - excellent fault tolerance (via ZooKeeper)
-  - as scalable as ZooKeeper (<100k simultaneous subtasks)
+  - as scalable as ZooKeeper (<100k simultaneous subtasks?)
   - characterize dependencies as a directed acyclic multi-graph
   - support for subtasks and dependencies on arbitrary subsets of tasks
   - language agnostic (but written in Python)